rlong/SwyncHttpServer/README.md

-# SyncHttpServer
+# cocoa.lib.Http

-an implementation of a synchronous HTTP Server
+a library for HTTP layered on Cocoa